dhj03/elk/README.md

 * Modifier Tone Letters
 * Combining Diacritical Marks
 * Combining Diacritical Marks Extended
-* Combining Diacritical Marks Supplement\
+* Combining Diacritical Marks Supplement

-alongside some characters in other blocks also used in IPA.
+It also supports some characters in other blocks also used in the IPA.

 ## Installation
-* Install [AutoHotKey](https://www.autohotkey.com/), version 2.0 or newer.
+* Install [AutoHotKey](https://www.autohotkey.com/) at version 2.0 or newer.
 * Place the `.ahk` file (the script) in your start-up folder.
-* Run the script.\
+* Run the script.

 The script should now automatically run once every time your machine boots.